bkdev98/dotcom/content/meta.md

     detail: >-
       * Earn VFOX through yield farming, then stake it in Pools to earn more VFOX tokens!

-      * Built with ReactJS and apply Storybook for design system.
+      * Built with ReactJS & Storybook for design system.

       * Work with Blockchain and Crypto.
   - title: Boss Care